neumino/neumino.github.io/movies.md

-### Mimi
+### Vivo
-*Released on 2021-07-26, vote average 6.8*
+*Released on 2021-07-30, vote average 7.3*

-An aspiring actress in a small town in Rajasthan agrees to bear a child for a visiting couple seeking a surrogate mother, but her experience takes an unexpected turn when they refuse to have a child anymore.
+Vivo, a music-loving kinkajou, embarks on the journey of a lifetime to fulfill his destiny and deliver a love song for an old friend.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/_sc3HyeNxPs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/BOe8L69JpVI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>